-The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP (KPMG) for fiscal 2022 and 2021.
+The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP (KPMG) for fiscal 2023 and 2022.
 All such services were approved by our audit committee in accordance with its pre-approval policy and procedures as described below in the section captioned "Pre-approval Policy and Procedures."

-Fee Category Fiscal 2022 Fiscal 2021
+Fee Category Fiscal 2023 Fiscal 2022

-Audit Fees (1) \$ 3,740,288 \$ 3,424,373
+Audit Fees (1) \$ 3,917,006 \$ 3,740,288

 Audit-Related Fees (2)

 Tax Fees (3)

-All Other Fees
+All Other Fees (4) 1,780

-Total Fees \$ 3,740,288 \$ 3,424,373
+Total Fees \$ 3,918,786 \$ 3,740,288

-- (1) Audit fees consist of fees for professional services rendered by KPMG for the audit of our annual consolidated financial statements and of our internal control over financial reporting, the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided by KPMG in connection with statutory and regulatory filings or engagements. - Audit-related fees consist of fees for assurance and related services rendered by KPMG that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - Tax fees consist of fees for professional services rendered by KPMG for tax compliance, tax advice and tax planning services.
+- (1) Audit fees consist of fees for professional services rendered by KPMG for the audit of our annual consolidated financial statements and of our internal control over financial reporting, the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided by KPMG in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees for assurance and related services rendered by KPMG that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - Tax fees consist of fees for professional services rendered by KPMG for tax compliance, tax advice and tax planning services.
 Tax compliance services relate to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services.
-Tax advice and tax planning services relate primarily to assistance with tax audits and appeals, due diligence, and domestic and international tax planning.
+Tax advice and tax planning services relate primarily to assistance with tax audits and appeals, due diligence, and domestic and international tax planning. - (4) All other fees consist of fees related to an annual subscription for KPMG's accounting research software.